Site icon She Travels Australia

 Rottnest Island History

-There are old buildings and pretty cottages on the island, which were commissioned by the governor of Perth in the1800s, with some still occupied by holidayers in peak seasons.
+There are old buildings and pretty cottages on the island, which were commissioned by the governor of Perth in the 1800s, with some still occupied by holidayers in peak seasons.

 Indigenous History

-“Place where the spirits are over the lake” is what the name Wadjemup represents.
+The Whadjuk Noongar people are at the beginning of Rottnest Island’s/Wadjemup’s indigenous history, and “Place where the spirits are over the lake” is what the name Wadjemup represents.

-During the previous ice age, 6,000–7,000 years ago, Wadjemup was connected to the mainland and served as an important meeting and ceremonial site, as the Nyoongar people, including the Whadjuk, could reach it on foot.
+During the previous ice age, 6,000–7,000 years ago, Wadjemup was connected to the mainland and served as an important meeting and ceremonial site as the Nyoongar people, including the Whadjuk, could reach it on foot.

 A Reconciliation Site